-Learning rate for PV module and inverter: 24 %.
-Learning rate other components: 10 %.
+Learning rate for PV module and inverter: 25%.
+Learning rate other components: 10%.

-With the BNEF projection, the cost reductions become somewhat more aggressive, resulting in a significant lower overall cost by 2050, shown in Table 5.
+With IEA's Net Zero Emissions by 2050 Scenario projection, the cost reductions become somewhat more aggressive, resulting in a significant lower overall cost by 2050, shown in Table 5.
+These prices projections also start in with the lowest available price on the 2020 market to represent the most extreme price reduction path.

-Table 5 Future component costs based on the global solar PV capacity projections of BNEF New Energy Outlook 2019.
+Table 5 Future component costs based on the global solar PV capacity projections of IEA's Net Zero Emissions by 2050 Scenario 2021 (WEO 2021).